 Using Attest's powerful in-browser analytics, you can quickly look for correlations between responses.
 If you click on an answer that you care about, the results for all questions will update.
 That means that within the question (if it's not single choice) you'll see what these respondents have selected as well and you will see how they have responded to all other questions of your survey.

-The average score from the whole panel for each answer will be marked by the vertical dashed line, while the greyed out area represents the average for that question of the specific demographic you've highlighted.
+The average score from the whole panel for each answer will be marked by the vertical dashed line, while the orange out area represents how the group of respondents you selected replied to that question.

 Keep in mind that for a single choice question, the other answers will become 0, as these users could only select one answer within that question.

 You can select as many answers across as many questions as you want and the results will keep updating to reflect the responses of those respondents.